AdrianSkar/42-libft/README.md

 - [⚖️ License](#️-license)

 ## 📔 Project overview

-**libft** is a custom implementation of essential C standard library functions, created as the foundational project of the 42 curriculum.
-This library serves as a personal toolkit that will be used throughout subsequent C projects.

 - **Objective**: Recreate fundamental C library functions to understand their inner workings and build a solid foundation for future projects.
 - **Language**: C